Choco31415/JavaMediawikiBot/README.md

 JavaMediawikiBot offers two ways to accomplish what you want.

-Most methods are abstractions of the Mediawiki API, and are mostly for querying data.
+Most methods are abstractions of the Mediawiki API.
+Roughly half of the commands are queries.

 APIcommand classes are also abstractions to the Mediawiki API, and are meant to be used as Objects.
 For example:

 ```
 APIcommand command = new AppendText(loc, "\n[[de:Scratch Katze]]", "This page needs an interwiki! ");